Genez-io/genezio-landing-page/content/posts/type_safe_expressjs_genezio.md

 We now can write the backend code once and generate the code responsible with making the calls directly from it.
 We have a documented, typed safe API that is easy to use and keep in sync.

-If you want the full code version to play around with it, check out [the repository](https://github.com/Genez-io/adapter_examples).
+If you want the full code version to play around with it, check out {{< external-link link="https://github.com/Genez-io/adapter_examples" >}}the repository{{< /external-link >}}.
 It contains two branches: "express" and "genezio" and you can switch between them to compare the two approaches.
 I hope this was useful and if you have any feedback you can reach out at bogdan@genez.io.